 We also provide those charged with governance with a statement that we have compliedwith relevant ethical requirements regarding independence and to communicate with themall relationships and other matters that may reasonably be thought to bear on ourindependence and where applicable related safeguards.

-From the matters communicated with those charged with governance we determine thosematters that were of most significance in the audit of the financial statements of thecurrent period and are therefore the key audit matters.
-We describe these matters in ourauditor's report unless law or regulation precludes public disclosure about thematter or when in extremely rare circumstances we determine that a matter should not becommunicated in our report because the adverse consequences of doing so would reasonablybe expected to outweigh the public interest benefits of such communication.
+From the matters communicated with those charged with governance we determine thosematters that were of most significance in the audit of the Standalone financial statementsof the current period and are therefore the key audit matters.
+We describe these mattersin our auditors' report unless law or regulation precludes public disclosure about thematter or when in extremely rare circumstances we determine that a matter should not becommunicated in our report because the adverse consequences of doing so would reasonablybe expected to outweigh the public interest benefits of such communication.

 Report on Other Legal and Regulatory Requirements

-2) As required by Section 143 (3) of the Act we report that:
+1. As required by Section 143 (3) of the Act we report that:

-a) We have sought and except for the possible effect of the matter described in theBasis of Qualified Opinion paragraph above obtained all the information and explanationswhich to the best of our knowledge and belief were necessary for the purposes of ouraudit.
+(a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit;

-b) Except for the possible effect of the matter described in the Basis of QualifiedOpinion paragraph above in our opinion proper books of account as required by law havebeen kept by the Company so far as it appears from our examination of those books.
+(b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-g) With respect to the adequacy of the internal financial controls with reference tofinancial statements of the Company and the operating effectiveness of such controlsrefer to our separate report in "Annexure B". h) With respect to theother matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinion and to the best of our information and according to the explanations given to us:
+(h) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 as amended inour opinion and to the best of our information and according to the explanations given tous:

-3. There are no amounts required to be transferred to the Investor Education andProtection Fund by the Company.
+(iii) There were no amounts which were required to be transferred to the InvestorEducation and Protection Fund by the Company.

 For Kailash Chand Jain & Co.